 Honey Creek Park

 The West Allis Historical Society is located at historic Honey Creek Park.
 This 3.7 acre park contains trails and a gazebo.
-Tree species include linden, Norway maple, spruce, pin oak, cedar and many others.
-Historic sites include the West Allis Historical Society’s Monument Garden, featuring architectural remnants from West Allis’ past, information signage along the paths, and the remains of the Honey Creek Bridge, constructed in the 1930s by the Civilian Conservation Corps.
+Tree species include linden, Norway maple, spruce, pine, oak, cedar and many others.
+Historic sites include the West Allis Historical Society’s Monument Garden, featuring architectural remnants from West Allis’ past, informational signage along the paths, and the remains of the Honey Creek Bridge, constructed in the 1930s by the Civilian Conservation Corps.